 A Figure Player’s personality (occasionally referenced to as its style) refers to one of 25 playstyle descriptors an FP can adopt in Super Smash Bros.
 Ultimate.
 These include Normal, Cautious, Realistic, Unflappable, Light, Quick, Lightning Fast, Enthusiastic, Aggressive, Offensive, Reckless, Thrill Seeker, Daredevil, Versatile, Tricky, Technician, Show-Off, Flashy, Entertainer, Cool, Logical, Sly, Laid Back, Wild, and Lively.

 At Level 1, a Figure Player always starts with the Normal personality.
-If the amiibo’s Learn button is switched off, it will retain the Normal personality until its Learning is switched back on.
+If the FP’s Learn button is switched off, it will retain the Normal personality until its learning is switched back on.
 To determine the FP’s personality, the game reads from a variety of values, including its movement tendencies and move priorities.
-From these, a broad label is determined to serve as the FP’s personality tag.
-With Learning on, an FP’s personality generally changes from Normal to another one by Level 40.
-That being said, a Level 50 amiibo with the Normal personality is still possible.
-And while there is no “best” or “worst” personality, an amiibo’s optimal training strategy may happen to align with a specific one.
-For example, correctly following our Ness guide most likely results in a Light personality.
-Following our Ridley guide most often results in a Logical personality.
+From these, a broad label is created and assigned as a personality.
+With learning on, an FP’s personality generally changes from Normal to another one by the time it reaches Level 40.
+That being said, a Level 50 amiibo with a Normal personality is still possible.
+And while there is no “best” or “worst” personality, an FP’s optimal training strategy may happen to align with a specific one.
+For example, correctly following our competitive Lucas guide may result in a Reckless, Thrill Seeker, or Daredevil personality.

 If you would like to return to the amiibo Wiki, please follow this link.